FAMILY FAQ

 That's not a problem at all, and they won't be the only one.

-In addition to our live-in, full-time Registered Nurse, we work with a local family practice 15 minutes down the road.
+In addition to our live-in, full-time Registered Nurse, we work with a local clinic 15 minutes down the road.
 Specialists (as needed) and the hospital are within 30 minutes of camp and the local fire, police, and ambulance services are just minutes away.
 We communicate with the local fire, police and ambulance to let them know when we will have participants on camp and to do a pre-season check-in on our emergency preparedness procedures.

 Allergies are part of our regularly managed health regimen for campers and staff.
 Those with prescription medications are required to bring them to camp.
 Over the counter remedies for infrequent use are stocked in the Health Center.